Back Support Belts

 strong back support belts

-In addition to a strong compression method and sizing variation, the adhesion of the belt greatly influences the pressure.
+In addition to a compression and sizing variation, the adhesion of the belt greatly influences the pressure.
 Slippage not only minimizes compression, but allows an asymmetrical application that reduces correct pressure application.
 Therefore, avoid slippery materials and make sure that the belt is applied evenly.
 This means for one sided pull braces, the method of closure and tightening should be done carefully to maximize symmetrical application.
 Failure to do so may result in almost two and a half times more pressure on one side compared to the other.
-This may be extrapolated to accommodate antalgic or scoliotic postures.

 Other factors like belt material in relation to skin pressure and condition, and things like humidity play a role as well.
 Finding a reasonable balance can lead to better selection and application of back support belts.